ChanthMiao/ghc-wiki-mirror/Functional-dependencies-in-GHC/Wiggly-arrows.md

-"Wiggly arrows" are another idea for guiding type inference, comparable to [Single choice inference](https://gitlab.haskell.org/ghc/ghc/-/wikis/Functional-dependencies-in-GHC/Single-choice-inference).
+See #21779 for discussion.

+"Wiggly arrows" are an idea for an alternative to functional dependencies, used merely to guide type inference.
+Hopefully this could provide a replacement for some of the current "abuses" of fundeps, and allow fundeps to be subsequently made stricter (e.g. by translation to type families).

 A **true fundep** `lhs -> rhs` means that if the `lhs` parameters are fully determined, the `rhs` parameters will necessarily be fully determined by the